floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 ---
 layout: post
-title: "Documentation - You think its boring?"
+title: "Documentation: You Think It's Boring?"
 categories: software-architecture
 tags: software-architecture, documentation
 draft: false
 comments: true
 ---

-Is this article will try to give you an overview of the different types of documentations For whom they are useful and should be written for and provide you some tips and tricks what you could do to write better documentation.
+This article will try to give you an overview of the different types of documentation, who they are useful for, and who they should be written for.
+It also provides you some tips and tricks on what you could do to write better documentation.

 Let's start with one of the biggest false claims I've seen: Self documenting code.
 After that we'll look at different types of documentation and stakeholders and their needs.